History of cricket in the United States: Philadelphian cricket

-The Philadelphian cricket team was a team that represented Philadelphia in first-class cricket between 1878 and 1913.
+The Philadelphian cricket team represented the city in first-class cricket between 1878 and 1913.
 The team was composed of players from the four chief cricket clubs in Philadelphia: Germantown, Merion, Belmont, and Philadelphia.
 Players from smaller clubs, such as Tioga and Moorestown, and local colleges, such as Haverford, also played for the Philadelphians.
 Over its 35 years, the team played in 88 first-class cricket matches.
 Of those, 29 were won, 45 were lost, 13 were drawn and one game was abandoned before completion.
 The "Gentlemen of Philadelphia" were able to win at least a match or two from all of the foreign sides that visited.
-They beat Australia's test team by an innings on two separate occasions, in 1893 and 1896 Throughout their first-class period of play, the Philadelphians produced such cricketers as Bart King, George Patterson, and John Lester.
+They beat Australia's test team by an innings on two separate occasions, in 1893 and 1896.
+Throughout their first-class period of play, the Philadelphians produced such cricketers as Bart King, George Patterson, and John Lester.

 The success of the team and of the sport itself in Philadelphia was the result of broad support from the citizens of the city.
 Crowds of several thousand fans "ranging from millionaires, coaching parties, and box holders to newsboys" routinely filled the stands at the big four clubs during international matches.
 These matches were also widely reported in local newspapers.
 Unlike the other regional pockets of cricket enthusiasm across the country, the sport maintained is popularity for almost two decades into the twentieth century.